daveho/MiniVM/Documentation.md

 3. compute difference (42 - 11 = 31)
 4. push difference (31)

-So, after the `add` instruction executes, the operand stack looks like this:
+So, after the `sub` instruction executes, the operand stack looks like this:

 	| 31         | 2